 CFAM enhances traditional classroom learning by providing opportunities for hands-on learning.
 Instructors may select objects from our permanent collection for students to study in a small group setting.

-Guided tours by appointment for college or university groups of ten or more may be scheduled three weeks in advance of the tour date.
-The galleries are also available for self-guided tours by classes or groups during all hours of operation.
-We ask that you make appointments for these visits to ensure that everyone has the most enjoyable and engaging experience.
+Guided tours by appointment for college or university groups must be scheduled three weeks in advance of the tour date.
+The galleries are always available for self-guided tours by classes or groups during all open hours of operation.
+We ask that you make appointments for these visits to ensure that everyone has the most enjoyable and engaging experience possible.